DanPearce/CI_PP4_TheForum/README.md

 </details>

 #### Models
-All models used/created in this project have been used to recreate the model strucure illustrated above.
+All models used/created in this project have been used to recreate the model structure illustrated above.

 1. ForumBoard
     - Fields (id, name, slug, created_on, about, board_background, followers, approved_board)